Hussein-Taki/Self-driving-lawnmower/README.md

 The AI Autonomous Lawn Mower Project aims to create a fully functional, autonomous lawnmower.
 The project is a comprehensive collection of code and resources, ranging from machine learning classifiers to control systems implemented on Raspberry Pi/Arduino.
 The project is modular, allowing each component to be developed and tested independently, before integration into the complete system.

 ## Disclaimer
-This project is still in progress
+This project is still in progress.
-Currently includes: Grass classifier models
+Currently includes: Grass classifier models.

 ## Project Structure